The path exploration techniques lets you do things like:

 View unique nodes only

 This option allows you to perform a path exploration that displays only changing values of your nodes.

 For example, if you want to see how your users navigate through the pages on your website or screens in your app, and there are multiple events tracked for each page or screen, this option will display only one node for each even if the user performed many consecutive events on that page or screen.
 However, If the user then comes back to that page or screen after they visited another page or screen, it will show again in the path.

-Segments let you define the subsets of users or events you want to include in or exclude from an analysis.
+Segments let you define the subsets of users or events you want to include in or exclude from an exploration.
 For example, you can explore the paths taken by converting or non-converting users to find out where their user journeys diverge.
-You could also create a path analysis based on a subset of important events.
+You could also create a path exploration based on a subset of important events.
 This is particularly helpful if you have many events in a session but want to see the path across only a specific subset of them.

 Learn more about building segments.